 For more on our experts consulted for this post:

 Shelby Semel is a dog trainer based in NYC.
 She decided to dedicate her life to working with animals upon graduating from the University of Michigan in 2007.
 She is Certified by the Certification Council for Professional Dog Trainers, and is a member of the Association of Pet Dog Trainers (APDT).
 She is constantly keeping up with the newest development in canine training and studies regarding dog psychology and behavior.
 Her techniques are unique and flexible as no dogs are alike; each training session is tailored to suit each owner and dog.
 She is the go-to trainer for BARK NYC office as well.
 She currently resides in New York City with her Pomeranian Taz and Chihuahua Xena, who makes sure she’s up to par on her training skills!
-Shelby is also a proud volunteer of Shelter Chic, Unleashed NY, and Animal Care Center of NYC
+Shelby is the head trainer at Animal Haven, and is also a proud volunteer of Shelter Chic, Unleashed NY, and Animal Care Center of NYC.

 Fear Free: Founded in 2016 by “America’s Veterinarian” Dr. Marty Becker, Fear Free provides online and in-person education to veterinary professionals, the pet professional community, and pet owners.
 Our courses are developed and written by the most respected veterinary and pet experts in the world, including boarded veterinary behaviorists, boarded veterinary anesthesiologists, pain experts, boarded veterinary internists, veterinary technicians (behavior), experts in shelter medicine, animal training, grooming, boarding, and more.
 By closely listening to the needs of the profession and those of pet owners, Fear Free has become one of the single most transformative initiatives in the history of companion animal practice, providing unparalleled education on emotional wellbeing, enrichment, and the reduction of fear, anxiety, and stress in pets.